Managing The Job Safety Analysis (JSA) Process

 Posted 27.09.22 by:

 Effective management of the job safety analysis process is vital to its success.
 But what are the best ways to manage a process intended to seek out and identify hazards that could slow or even stop work?
-The answer is simple: Keep staff safe and effective with a properly coordinated and managed approach to the job safety analysis.
+The answer is simple: A properly coordinated and managed approach to the job safety analysis will keep staff safe and effective.

 Knowing the right way of managing a job safety analysis process might elude you in a situation where politics or other factors weigh heavily on your decisions.
 Nevertheless, we’ve compiled some handy tips to help you manage and overcome the issues you may face with the job safety analysis (also known as the job hazard analysis or even the activity hazard analysis).